goatintheshell/WGU-MSDA-Capstone/README.md

 Do the variables price, country, and variety accurately predict the variable points?

->   H0 The independent variables do not accurately predict the dependent
+>   H<sub>0</sub> The independent variables do not accurately predict the dependent variable.
->   variable.

->   HA The independent variables accurately predict the dependent variable.
+>   H<sub>A</sub> The independent variables accurately predict the dependent variable.

 A multiple linear regression model will be built to assess this question.